Tuttotorna/OMNIABASE/README.md

 Measurement asks:

-what remains, emerges, diverges, or collapses across representations?
+- what remains stable, emerges, diverges, or collapses across representations?

 Interpretation asks:

-what does this mean inside a model, a theory, or a domain?
+- what does this mean inside a model, a theory, or a domain?

 Decision asks:

-what action should follow?
+- what action should follow?

 These layers must not be collapsed into one.